Better Sex as You Age

 Stretch your experience.
 Start with a romantic dinner—or breakfast—before lovemaking.
 Share romantic or erotic literature and poetry.
 Having an experience together, sexual or not, is a powerful way of connecting intimately.

 Don’t be shy.
-Hold hands and touch your partner often, and encourage him or her to touch you.
-Tell your partner what you love about him/her, and share your ideas about new sexual experiences you might have together.
+Hold hands and touch your partner often, and encourage them to touch you.
+Tell your partner what you love about them, and share your ideas about new sexual experiences you might have together.

 Relax.
-Find something that relaxes both partners, whether it’s trying massage or baths together.
+Find something that relaxes both partners, perhaps trying massage or baths together.
 Relaxation fosters confidence and comfort, and can help both erectile and dryness problems.

 Expanding your definition of sex